TtvTooSmart/TtvTooSmart/README.md

 #### A little about me

-- I love Cybersecutrity and backend developement
+- I love Cybersecurity and backend developement
 - You'll find me on Discord **TtvTooSmart#0496**
 - I love to work with communities :D
 - I love gaming